nitiesharya/cluster-regression-model/README.md

-# Cluster regression model for control of nonlinear dynamics.
+# Cluster regression model for control of complex dynamical systems
+A matlab library for construction of cluster based, deterministic model for control of high dimensional systems using limited measurements
+For details please see [arXiv](https://arxiv.org/abs/2312.14186).

 The code does the following
 - Generates time series data for the forced Lorenz system
 - Clusters the Lorenz attractor using kmeans clustering